ucbrise/dory/README.md

 # DORY: An Encrypted Search System with Distributed Trust

 DORY is an encrypted search system that splits trust between multiple servers in order to efficiently hide access patterns from a malicious attacker who controls all but one of the servers.
-This implementation does NOT include the underlying end-to-end encrypted filesystem. :tropical_fish
+This implementation does NOT include the underlying end-to-end encrypted filesystem.

 **WARNING**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.